TomoGuide/TomoGuide.github.io/docs/02-dataset-software-resources/index.md

 # Datasets, Software, and Resources

 ## **Dataset: EMPIAR-11830**
-For this tutorial, we compiled a subset of **33** tomograms from the **Chlamy dataset** (EMPIAR-11830), originally published in as R. Kelley, et al, Towards community-driven visual proteomics with large-scale cryo-electron tomography of Chlamydomonas reinhardtii. bioRxiv [Preprint] (2024). https://doi.org/10.1101/2024.12.28.630444.)
+For this tutorial, we compiled a subset of **33** tomograms from the **Chlamy dataset** (EMPIAR-11830), originally published in as R. Kelley, et al, Towards community-driven visual proteomics with large-scale cryo-electron tomography of Chlamydomonas reinhardtii [bioRxiv Preprint (2024)](https://doi.org/10.1101/2024.12.28.630444).

 Although reconstructed tomograms from this dataset are already available (processed using TOMOMAN and automatically aligned with AreTomo), this tutorial is designed to guide you through the full tomogram reconstruction workflow from scratch, leading into **subtomogram averaging (STA)**.

 This subset may also serve as a useful benchmark for testing and comparing different software tools.

 The 33 tilt series are divided into two groups:
---6 tilt series using GainRef1
+- 6 tilt series using GainRef1
---27 tilt series using GainRef2
+- 27 tilt series using GainRef2

+**General info about the dataset:**

+- **Detector:** Falcon4i with SelectrisX energy filter, using Tomo5 on a generation 4 Titan Krios(es)
+- **Pixel size:** 1.91 (microscope defined 1.96, calibrated by STA to be 1.91)
+- **Voltage:** 300
+- **Spherical aberration:** 2.7
+- **Tilt axis:** -95, be aware that the tilt axis angles indicated in the mdocs are usually wrong
+- **Defocus handedness:** -1 in RELION if starting from scratch (+1 if using the TOMOMAN preprocessed project)
+- **Dose:** 3.5 e-/A² per tilt

 If you're just getting started and want to learn the fundamentals of tomogram reconstruction and STA, we recommend beginning with the **6 GainRef1 tilt series** for faster processing.

 If you're interested in pushing resolution, trying classification, or running advanced workflows, you can process the full set.
-GainRef1 alone is about 33Go while GainRef1 and 2 is about 170Go.
+GainRef1 alone is about 33 Gb while GainRef1 and 2 is about 170Gb.

 You can download the datasets directly from EMPIAR.
 We compiled some scripts to help you in that process.

 From a Linux terminal, in your desired directory, run the following command to download the 6 tilt series associated with **GainRef1:**

-Make the script executable and run it like so:
+Make the script executable and run it like:

 ```bash
 chmod +x bash_download_gain1.sh